Gwen-p/DAT250_expass2/dat250-expass2.md

 ## Pending Issues and Limitations

-### 1. Private Poll Attribute
+### 1. Private Poll Attribute and future functions
 The `isPrivate` attribute in Poll class is currently unused.
 I included it anticipating future requirements for private polls that would need access control, but it's not implemented in this version.
+More functionalities such as vote counting and limiting the number of votes per user in private polls will be added in future versions.

 ### 2. Vote Validation Logic
 The current implementation doesn't fully handle all edge cases: